python-discord/code-jam-6/gutsy-gamblers/README.md

 # Gutsy Gamblers

 ## Ancient Technology!
 The purpose of this app is to be an app.
+It will *NOT* utilise Ancient Technology but will rather attempt to emulate it... or something.
+This is a test for webhooks.

 ## License